smaranjitghose/awesome-portfolio-websites/docs/gs.md

     1. Open _index.html_
     2. Change the name from **John Doe** to **Your Name**

 - To change the interests displayed :
     1. Open _index.html_
-    2. Inside `h1` tag, change the `data-words` with your interests
+    2. Inside `span` tag, change the `data-words` with your interests

 - To add your social media links :
     1. Open _index.html_